- What is Macroeconomics?

-Fed did not announce any interest rates hike but suggested if inflation target of 2% and unemployment rate of 6.5% be achieved, increase in interest rate shall be considered.
-In second half of 2013, Fed continued with its Quantitative Easing programme and decided to reduce at a future date.
-It was in last quarter of 2014, these purchases were stopped after accumulation of $4.5 trillion in assets.
+Fed did not announce any interest rates hike but suggested if inflation target of 2% and an unemployment rate of 6.5% be achieved, an increase in interest rate shall be considered.
+In the second half of 2013, the Fed continued with its Quantitative Easing programme and decided to reduce at a future date.
+It was in the last quarter of 2014, these purchases were stopped after an accumulation of $4.5 trillion in assets.

-The Quantitative Easing programme likely contributed to the following:
+The Quantitative Easing (QE) programme likely contributed to the following:

 - Lower Interest rates for Corporate Bonds and Mortgage rates and thus aiding support prices

 - Higher stock market valuation (Higher P/E Ratio in the S&P 500 index)

 - Increased rate of inflation and stable expectations for the future